dongzhichuyilai/dongzhichuyilai.github.io/_posts/2016-02-16-hello-world-vno.markdown

 ---
 layout: post
-title: Hello World - Vno
+title: Hello gays - dongzhichuyilai
-date: 2016-02-16 15:32:24.000000000 +09:00
+date: 2019-10-13 00:46:24.000000000 +09:00
 ---

 #### What's this

-[Vno Jekyll](https://github.com/onevcat/vno-jekyll) is a theme for [Jekyll](http://jekyllrb.com).
-It is a port of my Ghost theme [vno](https://github.com/onevcat/vno), which is originally developed from [Dale Anthony's Uno](https://github.com/daleanthony/uno).
+[dongzhichuyilai](https://github.com/onevcat/vno-jekyll) is just a novice.The other theme just like [Jekyll](http://jekyllrb.com).
+It is a port of famous Ghost theme [vno](https://github.com/onevcat/vno), which is originally developed from [Dale Anthony's Uno](https://github.com/daleanthony/uno).

 #### Usage